AlexanderSingaevsky/PhotoShare/README.md

 ## Description

 Our program provides the user with the ability to upload, edit and delete images.
-There is a convenient system of tags that allows you to limit the search according to your interests.
-It is possible to comment on images and vote for their rating.
-In short, everything you need to keep memories and share them.
+There is a convenient tag system that allows you to narrow your search according to your interests.
+It is possible to comment on the image.
+There is also a rating system based on user ratings.
+In short, everything you need to save and share memories.

 ## Project Installation